Kjuly/KYImageProcessor/INSTALLATION.md

 $ carthage update --use-xcframeworks
 ```

-3. Drag the built `KYImageProcessing.xcframework` from `Carthage/Build` to the "Frameworks, Libraries, and Embedded Content" section of your Xcode project.
+3. Drag the built `KYImageProcessor.xcframework` from `Carthage/Build` to the "Frameworks, Libraries, and Embedded Content" section of your Xcode project.

 > [!TIP]
 > If you are using Carthage for an application, select "Embed & Sign", otherwise "Do Not Embed".